-The application process will include the submission of a business plan/proposal and accompanying financial forecast.
+The application process will include the submission of a business plan or proposal and accompanying financial forecast.
 Depending on eligibility criteria you may be able to gain assistance with completion of a Business Plan.

-Alternatively, you can gain information on how to complete a business plan by visiting NI business info on the Invest NI website and also find included below links to other resources which you may find useful:
+Or, you can gain information on how to complete a business plan by visiting NI business info on the Invest NI website and also find included links to other resources which you may find useful:

 Managing business finance during the start-up phase